 So what do we do here?

-I am a realist, so complaining about the many, not so fun, aspects of being a mom is acceptable here, even welcomed, but at the end of the day, my hope is that we all just have “those days,” but we are feeling confident more often than not.
+I am a realist, so complaining about the many, not so fun, aspects of being a mom is acceptable here, even welcomed, but at the end of the day, my hope is that we all just have “those days,” and we are feeling confident more often than not.

 Although I do try to stay positive, I promise to never sugar coat the road ahead.
 So… hold on to your mom jeans and try not to wet your pants (thanks to that post baby [lack of] bladder control).
 Admit you’re not perfect, but that you’re doing your best.
 Give yourself a break, have a drink, and embrace being In the Mom Light.
 I know you are awesome.